 Several Certified Recycling Centers are located in the city where residents can take their bottles and cans to have them recycled, and receive cash back for doing so.
 Find a center near you.

 Used Motor Oil and Oil Filter Program

-The California Integrated Waste Management Board provides the City with grant funding to bring used motor oil and filter recycling to residents.
+The California Department of Resources Recycling and Recovery, also known as CalRecycle, provides the City with grant funding to bring used motor oil and filter recycling to residents.
 These items are picked up curbside by Waste Management if you live in a single-family home.
-Apartment and condominium residents can take their used motor oil to one of the 25 certified recycling centers in the city that will accept used motor oil for recycling.
+Apartment and condominium residents can take their used motor oil to one of many certified recycling centers in the city that will accept used motor oil for recycling.
 Find a location near you.

 Universal Waste Program

 Through a grant from OC Waste & Recycling, residents are provided FREE door-to-door collection of household batteries, fluorescent tubes and bulbs, electronic devices (such as TVs, computers, and cell phones), and mercury-containing items (such as old thermometers and thermostats).
 If you live in a single-family home or duplex, these items are picked up by appointment only by WM Curbside; please call 800-449-7587 to schedule an appointment.

 All residents can take their universal waste to the Household Hazardous Waste Collection centers at the County landfills for FREE disposal.
 Call 714-834-6752 to find a location near you, or to learn more.
 You can also log on to http://oclandfills.com/hazardous/.